InteropIO/finsemble-seed/README.md

 *Note: Configure your Finsemble dev environment on a Windows machine.
 For Mac developers we recommend running Windows under Bootcamp (https://support.apple.com/en-us/HT201468)*

-node.js is required to build Finsemble applications and must be installed before you begin: https://nodejs.org/en/
+node.js is required to build Finsemble applications and must be installed before you begin: https://nodejs.org/en/.
+We recommend version 6.10.1 LTS. *Finsemble has not been tested in node 7.0+.*

 From the command line in your finsemble directory:

-- Install Finsemble dependencies: `npm install`
+- Install Finsemble dependencies:

+`> npm install`
-- Install Finsemble CLI: `npm install -g @chartiq/finsemble-cli`
+- Install Finsemble Command Line Interface (CLI):

+`> npm link`

-- Run the sample app: `npm run dev`
+- Run the sample app:

+`> npm run dev`

 *Note: The first time you run the sample app, Finsemble will download required assets such as the OpenFin desktop container.
 This may take a few minutes if you are on a slow Internet connection.*

 Using the CLI
 ----

-These commands can be run from your command line in your finsemble directory:

-- `finsemble-cli add component <yourComponentName>` - Creates a new Finsemble component.
-This command creates stub css/html/js files inside of src/components.
-- `finsemble-cli add component <yourComponentName> --react-component=true` - Same as above but also adds React build dependencies to webpack.

-- `finsemble-cli add service <yourServiceName> --create-client=true` - Creates a new microservice.
+After installing the CLI, run the command without any arguments to see a list of available commands and examples.

+`> finsemble-cli`